Ansible User Handbook

 How does it work?

-Ansible does its work by connecting the nodes and pushes small programs called modules to them and are removed when they are done.
+Ansible connects nodes, pushes small programs called modules to the nodes, and then removes them when they are done.

-- The management node controls whole execution of the playbook.
+- The management node controls the whole execution of the playbook.

-- The inventory file provides the list of hosts where the modules need to be run.
+- The inventory file provides a list of hosts where the modules need to be run.

-- The management node does an ‘SSH’ connection and executes the modules and installs the software.
+- The management node does ‘SSH’ connections, and executes the modules, and then installs the software.